paxdotdev/docs/src/reference-compilation-model.md

  - **Controller / Input** — In Pax, native events like touch and click are handled by the runtime, similarly to pressing controller buttons on the NES.
 A platform-specific `chassis` (see next) is in charge of translating native OS events into Pax's common event model.

  - **Console** — Imagine that instead of a single Nintendo Entertainment System, there were six different kinds of NES, for six different kinds of alien televisions and six different kinds of alien controllers.
-Despite the alien nature of the various consoles, however, there's a universal, shared cartridge format, which plugs into each of them.
+Despite the alien nature of the various consoles, however, there's a shared cartridge format, which plugs into each of them.
 These alien consoles are roughly the idea of platform-specific `chassis` in Pax (so-called because `console` already has specific meaning to developers.)
 Like the Nintendo itself, these `chassis` act as the process entry-point for a given platform.

  - **Cartridge** — The cartridge contains compiled userland Pax code, as machine-code.
 Anything written in Pax — templates, settings, expressions — get transpiled to Rust, in a specific format internally termed "RIL" or "Rust Intermediate Language".
 That "cartridge definition" in RIL, akin to the integrated circuits of ROM and RAM in a Nintendo cartidge, gets compiled into platform-agnostic machine code, with an interface around the idea of "some user input" and "some rendering output."
-That slug of machine code — again, the `cartridge` — gets imported as a dependency by the relevant platform `chassis`, and compiled together into the final executable.
+That slug of machine code — again, the `cartridge` — gets imported as a dependency by the relevant platform `chassis` and compiled together into the final executable.

-Perhaps the most noteworthy piece of this approach is the _inversion of dependencies_ that it applies.
-That is, when you write a Pax program, you are writing a `library` rather than a `binary`.
-The Pax compiler is in charge of wrapping your `library` into the containing `binary` for distribution, and it is exactly this approach — the "alien NES console" approach — that enables Pax's cross-platform compilation of shared logic.
+Perhaps the most noteworthy piece of this approach is its _inversion of dependencies_.
+When you write a Pax program, you write a `library` rather than a `binary`.
+The Pax compiler is in charge of wrapping your `library` into the containing `binary` for distribution, and it is exactly this approach — the "alien NES console" approach — that enables Pax's cross-platform compilation around shared logic.

-### Recap
+#### Recap
 When you write a Pax program, you are authoring a `cartridge`, like an NES game.
 When you compile a Pax program, the Pax compiler takes care of plugging that `cartridge` into a platform-specific `chassis`, compiling the whole thing, and producing a syndication-ready executable for the target platform, like an .exe for Windows or a .apk for Android.

 At runtime, the `chassis` maps user inputs into Pax events, and maps Pax rendering commands to an operating system-native drawing context.

-# Compiler Internals
+# Compiler Sequence

 When you run `pax build` or `pax run`, the following sequence occurs:

 ### 0. Build the parser binary

 Any Pax project can be compiled into a special bin target called `parser`.
-Pax relies on building and executing this `parser` independently of your actual program, and it is through this special binary that Pax executes dynamic parsing.
-In order to do this, the `pax` macros are expanded.
-These macros include generation of the necessary logic for the parser binary.
+Pax relies on building and executing this `parser` independently of your actual program, and it is through this special binary that Pax executes dynamic evaluation of Rust logic to finish parsing.
+The parsing code is generated as part of the `pax` macros.

 Roughly, when the parser binary is run, it:
     - Looks for root component definitions (via `pax_root`)